ZEISS-PiWeb/PiWeb-Api/_pages/024-inspectionplan.md

 ## {{ page.sections['add'] }}

 To create a inspection plan entity it is necessary to transfer the entity object within the request's body.
 A unique identifier and the path are mandatory, attributes and a comment are optional.
-The attribute keys which are used for the attributes must come from the parts/characteristics attribute range (specified in the [configuration]({{site.baseurl }}/{{page.category}}/parts/)
+The attribute keys which are used for the attributes must come from the parts/characteristics attribute range (specified in the {{ site.links['configuration'] }})

 {{ site.images['info'] }} The comment is only added if versioning is enabled in server settings.